-Finally, for our master equation simulations of the 2D architecture, we also include disorder in the tunnel coupling between dots.
-Since we expect this to be a real, positive quantity, we assume that it follows a log-normal distribution of mean $t_0$ and standard deviation $\sigma_t$.
-The spatial covariance is once again described by the gate pitch: Based on the results of the electrostatics simulations, the tunnel couplings used for the master equation come from the range $1~\SI{}{\pico\electronvolt} \le t_0 \le 1~\SI{}{\micro\electronvolt}$ while $\sigma_t = t_0/10$.
+For our master equation simulations of 2D shuttling geometries, we also include fluctuations of the tunnel couplings between dots.
+Since such tunnel couplings are real, positive quantities, we assume that they follow a log-normal distribution with a mean value of $t_0$ and a standard deviation of $\sigma_t$.
+The spatial covariance is again described by the gate pitch: